Oliver-Renwick/Youtube-Videos/README.md

 This repository contains the **Manim** source code used to create the animated explainer videos on my YouTube channel — focused on **Game Development**, **Engine Design**, and **Low-Level Systems Programming**.

 All animations are built using [Manim](https://github.com/ManimCommunity/manim), the open-source mathematical animation engine.
-Big thanks to the Manim community for making such an incredible tool available!

 ---